eth-cscs/abcpy/doc/source/user_customization.rst

 :py:class:`abcpy.probabilisticmodels.Hyperparameter`, which derives from the probabilisic model class.

-The constructur of the already implemented Gaussian model looks as following:
+Additionally, every model instance should have a preferrably unique name, which is also set by the constructor of the super class.
+We end up with a constructor that look as following:

 .. literalinclude:: ../../examples/extensions/models/gaussian_python/pmcabc_gaussian_model_simple.py
     :language: python